 A: The Native people of the north have long hunted polar bears.
 Polar bear hunting plays a central role in long-held traditions and also provides food and fiber for traditional lifestyles.
 Polar bears in some areas were severely over-hunted in the past when trophy hunters utilized light aircraft and large motorized vessels to go into the ice to catch bears in large numbers.
 The introduction of high-powered rifles and snowmobiles also increased the ability of local Native people to kill polar bears.
 Aerial and ship-based trophy hunting was banned by international agreement in the mid 1970s.
 Polar bears are now mainly hunted by residents of the north.

 Historically, this management system had the ability to assure polar bears' perpetual survival.
-Like all wildlife, polar bears are a renewable resource that can be harvested at a certain level without threat to the population welfare.
+Like all wildlife, polar bears can be harvested at a certain level without threat to the population welfare.
 When habitats were stable a sustainable harvest could be calculated and the number of hunter tags kept within that sustainable harvest.
 Unfortunately, polar bear habitat is no longer stable.
 Polar bears depend on the sea-ice surface to catch their seal prey, and global warming means progressively less sea ice on which they can hunt.
 Ultimately, all polar bears will see their habitats literally melting under their feet unless we act to curb greenhouse gas emissions.
-Then, there will be no sustainable harvest anywhere, and hunting bears will only accelerate the decline in their numbers.
+Then, there will be no sustainable harvest anywhere.

 At this point, however, global warming is affecting only some polar bear populations.
 Those that are not yet seeing the negative effects of habitat loss can provide a limited harvest for some time to come.
 Maintaining these harvests in the longer term depends on reducing the rise in greenhouse gas concentrations.
 But for now, some populations may still be safely hunted.